 - Identity Theft

 - Transaction Fraud

-Behaviors or actions that are disturbing to others.
-Criminal offenses that are considered disorderly conduct include (but are not limited to) loitering, disturbing the peace, public drunkenness, and even loud parties.
+This consists of behaviors or actions that are disturbing to others.
+Criminal offenses that are considered disorderly conduct include (but are not limited to):

 Failure to Appear

 If you fail to appear in court with foreknowledge of the date, you could receive a third-degree felony charge.
 Even if you post bail, you could be charged for missing related court dates.

 False imprisonment occurs when one person restrains, confines, abducts, or imprisons another (by threat, force, or in secret) against their will and without legal authority.

 If the confinement of a child under 13 years of age is without the consent of the child’s parent or legal guardian, it qualifies as false imprisonment under Florida Statutes § 787.02.

 This is similar to false imprisonment.
 Kidnapping occurs when one person restrains, confines, abducts, or imprisons another (by threat, force, or in secret).
 It happens against the victim’s will.
 The perpetrator does this without legal authority, but also with the intention of: